 According to Oxford Dictionaries, resolve can be either a noun or a verb.
-In its noun form, it simply means “a firm determination to do something.” when I think of resolve in this way, it tends to lead to dents forming in the wall and slight concussions to my brain.
-Simply resolving to resolve in that way often leads to a loss of sanity when it comes to overcoming this writer's apathy that gets to even the best of us.
+In its noun form, it simply means “a firm determination to do something.”
+When I think of resolve in this way, it tends to lead to dents forming in the wall and slight concussions to my brain.
+Simply resolving to resolve in that way often leads to a loss of sanity when it comes to overcoming writer's apathy.

 As a verb, resolve becomes a fair bit more juicy, with three potential definitions.

 1. Settle or find a solution to a problem, dispute or contentious matter.

 Trying to resolve writer's apathy diplomatically has always been a much too temporary fix for me.
 It usually involves rewarding myself some how.
 My writing doesn't work well when it's forced into a routine.
 There needs to be some force behind it.

 Settling rarely works for me either.
 In my writing, I feel I always have to be going somewhere.
 Sort of like a stream of consciousness, I have to let the ideas fall where they may and not force any sort of structure on them.